 The institution maintains adequate administrative staff and other resources to operate effectively as a going concern and is not exposed to undue or insurmountable risk.
 Any risk that exists is adequately monitored, manageable, and insured.
-In the event the financial operations of the institution are supported by a parent company or a third party, audited or reviewed financial statements for the supporting entity and evidence of a continuing financial commitment is provided to 1) demonstrate that the supporting entity possesses sufficient financial resources and 2) commitment to provide the institution continued financial sustainability.
+In the event the financial operations of the institution are supported by a parent company or a third party, audited or reviewed financial statements are provided by the supporting entity to demonstrate that the supporting entity possesses sufficient financial resources to provide the institution continued financial sustainability, as well as the commitment to do so.

-d.
-FINANCIAL REPORTING
+D. FINANCIAL REPORTING

 Financial statements are prepared in conformity with generally accepted accounting principles in the United States of America often referred to as "GAAP," including the accrual method of accounting.
-An independent CPA's audit or review report accompanies these statements.
+An independent certified public accountant's (CPA) audit or review report accompanies these statements.

-- i.
-The institution's financial statements reflect sufficient liquid assets to provide for a staff and faculty. - ii.
-Annually, the institution has the option of submitting one of these two types of financial statements, unless the Commission has directed that an audited statement must be submitted: - Audited comparative financial statements containing an audit opinion by an independent certified public accountant in accordance with standards established by the American Institute of Certified Public Accountants, or An audited financial statement containing an audit opinion by an independent, certified public accountant in accordance with standards established by the American Institute of Certified Public
+- 1. The institution's financial statements reflect sufficient liquid assets to provide for a staff and faculty. - 2.
+Annually, the institution has the option of submitting one of these two types of financial statements, unless the Commission directs the institution to submit audited financial statements. - Audited comparative financial statements containing an audit opinion by an independent certified public accountant in accordance with standards established by the American Institute of Certified Public Accountants, or - Reviewed comparative financial statements containing a review report by an independent certified public accountant in accordance with standards established by the American Institute of Certified Public Accountants. - 3.
+Financial statements submitted must include the institution's fiscal statement for either the most recent fiscal year end or the date specified by the Commission, the CPA's opinion letter or review report, and a letter of financial statement validation.